Adelaide injury lawyer Tim White writes about managing complex brain injury compensation claims after an accident.

 Brain injuries often affect home life and work life, and compensation claims are complex.
 It is important to know how to navigate through the process, and understand the entitlements that victims have.
 Therefore obtaining professional advice is critical to ensure the best possible outcome.

-Tim White is a Partner at Tindall Gask Bentley Lawyers.
-Contact (08) 8212 1077 to arrange a free intital interview.
+Tim White is a Partner at South Australia's largest injury law firm Tindall Gask Bentley Lawyers.
+For advice in Adelaide or Perth, contact (08) 8212 1077 to arrange a free intital interview.